ruiallen/wf/README.md

+Not sure why this documentation is not formatted properly.
+Try to read the source code version if you can.
+I also have an overleaf version.

 # One-electron Diatomic Molecule Structure Calculation wf.f
 The program wf.f is the combined version of 1, power.f [1] and 2, grave.f [2].
 The main purpose of the program is to calculate the potential energy and the wavefunction expansion terms, which are later used to determine the couplings.